By Michael Botsford and Sami Yazdanyar

 Are you in a band or know of somebody here in San Antonio that should spend some time in our garage?
 Please let us know!
 Email MichaelBotsford@woaitv.com

-Having trouble viewing the video?
-Try watching on YouTube...
+Having trouble watching the video?
+Try viewing on YouTube...